osmanemin/custom-device-detect/README.md

 # Custom Device Detect

 custom-device-detect is a user agent parser.<br/>
-custom-device-detect will pars your custom user agent and detect your device.<br/>
+custom-device-detect parse your custom user agent and detect your device.<br/>

 ## Installation